Latin Name Pronunciation: hye-dran'jee-uh

 This variable group is beloved for its delicate clusters of papery flowers, borne between July and September depending on the variety.
 Some types are shrubby while others are more treelike; all bring a stately, old-fashioned feel to the landscape.
 Most grow quite quickly under good culture, and are long-lived.

 Some Hydrangea macrophylla varieties flower on old wood, and must carry their flower buds through the winter.
 Early or late freezes may damage flower buds and prevent them from blooming.
 For example, in Zone 5, bloom may only succeed 3 years out of 5, but the plant itself is hardy there.
-Fortunately for gardeners in colder zones, recent introductions will bloom for them, as they flower on new growth as well as year-old stems, so blossoms are guaranteed even after a cold winter.
+Fortunately for gardeners in cooler zones, recent introductions will likely bloom for them, as they flower on new growth as well as year-old stems.

 Climbing Hydrangea (H. anomala petiolaris) will grow and flower even in a northern exposure.
 This large, heavy vine has lateral branches that will grow out as much as 3′ from the supporting structure.
 It is superb for growing up the trunk of large shade trees, walls, or along a stonewall.
 The reddish brown, peeling bark is attractive in winter.
 Although growth is slow the first couple of years after planting, this species is vigorous once established.
 Blooming usually begins in 3–5 years.

 Light/Watering: Most varieties tolerate full sun in the North, but benefit from afternoon shade.
 In the South, plants require afternoon shade.
 Moist soils that do not dry out are best; do not plant in hot, dry, exposed sites.
 Mulch to conserve moisture and buffer soil temperatures.